 - In case an executor dies or becomes unable to act as the executor

-- There are changes in the financial situation or your asset structures
+- If there are changes in the financial situation or your asset structures

 - When you buy or sell a property